MasDennis/rajawali3d.org/src/content/getting-started/0.9/12-object-picking/index.md

-Here’s how to do object picking.
+Here's how to do object picking.
 First make sure your activity implements `OnTouchListener`.
 Then register the listener and override the `onTouch` method:
 ```
 public class MyActivity extends RajawaliFragmentActivity implements OnTouchListener {